 - Discuss confidentiality standards and concerns with the complainant;

-- Discuss with the complainant, as appropriate, possible interim measures that may be taken or provided when necessary during the pendency of the investigative and resolution processes.
+- Inform the complainant of any interim measures that will be imposed and any supportive measures that will be provided to the complainant during the pendency of the investigative and resolution processes;

-- Explain the College’s procedures for formal resolution and informal resolution of the complaint;
+- Explain avenues for formal resolution and informal resolution of the formal complaint;

 - Discuss confidentiality standards and concerns with the respondent;